-When accessing an international Virtual Data Room as part of merger or acquisitions project, you will most likely be dealing with hundreds of documents, possibly in a language, your team are not able to understand.
+When accessing an international Virtual Data Room as part of a merger or acquisitions project, you will most likely be dealing with hundreds of documents, possibly in a language your team is not able to understand.
 It is common that, in the complex procedures involved in negotiating a merger or acquisition, companies overlook or fail to provide for translation costs, resulting in last-minute budget issues that could have otherwise been avoided.

 To give you an idea, you could be looking at upwards of 200,000 dollars for a translation project of around 500 documents.
-If you are naturally looking to cut costs whilst still getting a thorough, punctual translation service, it is always a good idea to work alongside a certified translation service provider, with whom you may consider the following steps and procedures:
+If you are naturally looking to streamline costs whilst still getting a thorough, punctual translation service, it is always a good idea to work alongside a certified translation service provider with whom you may consider the following steps and procedures:

 M&A Translation: Often a question of cutting costs and saving time

 In order to save time and money, the best method of translation management for mergers and acquisition is the following:

 - Machine translation of all suitable documents including filenames

 - Triage and classification of corporate documents to determine which texts, if any, have priority